PanovAlexey/geo-location/README.md

 [![Total Downloads](https://poser.pugx.org/codeblog.pro/geo-location/downloads)](https://packagist.org/packages/codeblog.pro/geo-location)
 [![Version](https://poser.pugx.org/codeblog.pro/geo-location/version)](https://packagist.org/packages/codeblog.pro/geo-location)

+The package is a wrapper for several geolocation services at once.
-The service allows you to get information about the current location by the IP address.
+The main task of the package is to determine the user's location by IP.
+Due to the possibility of using several providers at once, the free limit of each provider is summed up.

 ## Install